GaloisInc/BESSPIN-Tool-Suite/docs/bugBounty2020/apps/webserver.md

-# SSITH-FETT-Target Nginx smoke tests
+# BESSPIN-Tool-Suite Nginx smoke tests

-This document describes the smoke tests run on deployment for the FETT Nginx webserver app.
+This document describes the smoke tests run on deployment for the BESSPIN Nginx webserver app.
 The tests are derived from the requirements for the application, outlined in the Lando specification.